-Thermoelectric wine coolers use the thermoelectric technology to keep wines cool, but they do a rather poor job in chilling the bottles.
-This technology uses a fan system that expels warm air from the refrigerator, keeping the internal environment chiller than the room temperature.
+Thermoelectric wine coolers use thermoelectric technology to keep wines cool, but they do a rather poor job in chilling the bottles.
+This technology uses a fan system that expels warm air from the refrigerator, keeping the internal environment colder than the room temperature.

 However, thermoelectric coolers struggle with maintaining the temperature constant when the room temperature exceeds 77°F due to the lack of a proper cooling system.

 Compressor wine coolers use the same refrigeration technology of the traditional fridges.
 Set the temperature, close the door, and let the appliance do the rest.
 The environmental temperature has no influence on the temperature inside the appliance, which is great if you want to ensure a constant temperature.